goobits/matilda-brain/docs/architecture.md

 # System Architecture

-Goobits TTT implements a layered architecture that provides a unified interface to multiple AI providers while maintaining flexibility and extensibility.
+Matilda Brain implements a layered architecture that provides a unified interface to multiple AI providers while maintaining flexibility and extensibility.

 ## Architecture Overview